 - Commit to 6-weeks of online training for 1.5 hours weekly from April 28 – June 2

 - Access to appropriate technology to utilize Zoom videoconferencing platform (i.e., internet connection, webcam, computer/tablet, speakers, and microphone)

 - Be prepared and actively engage while on camera during the scheduled series time

 There is No Cost to Participate:

-The first 40 registrants will receive a waiver that covers the entire $250 cost of participation.
-Due to limited enrollment, if you cannot commit to the full participant requirements, please defer this registration opportunity to others.
+The first 35 registrants will receive a waiver that covers the entire $250 cost of participation.
+Once the spots have been filled, registration will be closed.
+Due to limited enrollment, if you cannot commit to the full requirements, please defer this opportunity to others.

-Registrants enrolled in this series are expected to attend the August 5th and August 12thsessions.
-In addition, it is expected that participants will have access to the appropriate technology by August 12th in order to fully participate and be on camera at least 90% of the time.
-This is not a webinar series and active participation to gain/improve skills are required.
+Registrants enrolled in this series are required to attend the orientation and Week 1 sessions.
+If you cannot attend these sessions, you will forfeit your attendance.
+In addition, it is expected that participants will have access to the appropriate technology by April 28 to be able fully participate and be on camera during the session.
+This is not a webinar series and active participation is required to gain/improve skills.

 The series has been approved for a total of 16 contact hours (15-hours content instruction and 1-hour orientation session) through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 CE credit will be awarded at the conclusion of the series for full-session participation.
 Make-up work will not be provided or accepted for missed sessions.